Community Infrastructure Levy (CIL)

 Article 4 Directions

 Article 4 Directions give local authorities powers to remove permitted development rights as above.
-There are six areas in North Tyneside affected by Article 4 Directions.
-Five of these relate to conservation.
+There are seven areas in North Tyneside affected by Article 4 Directions.
+Five of these are within conservation areas.

 Article 3 Directions